 My name is Rick Allan, and I am a former atheist turned Christian.
 As an atheist, I was attending church services only to support my wife.
 A turning point prompted me to began a journey, “A Skeptics Journey”, to seek evidence for my worldview.
 Expecting to find “uneducated” Christians, I find the opposite.
 Experts on both sides, looking at the same evidence, disagree.
 Eventually, my fears are overcome by a pesky little thing called the “truth”.
 I change my mind (twice actually) and head down a different path.

-I began with the simple question “does God exist?”.
-After all, if God doesn’t exist there is no point looking at specific religions like Christianity.
-The evidence I found, including recent scientific discoveries, pointed strongly to a creator, which one could call “God”.
+My journey began with the simple question: “Does God exist?”.
+After all, if God doesn’t exist, there is no point looking at any religion.
+The evidence I found pointed strongly to a creator, which one could call “God”.

-After concluding it was a reasonable conclusion that a God exists, my investigative journey turned to the truthfulness of Christianity and other major religions.
-The evidence I found for Christianity convinced me it was a truthful story and many of the arguments I had against the bible were in fact arguments for its truthfulness.
-The other major religions did not fare as well when I looked closely at their history, leaders, writings and teachings.
+After concluding it was reasonable that a God exists, my investigative journey turned to the truthfulness of Christianity and other major religions.
+The evidence I found for Christianity convinced me it was a truthful story.
+The other major religions did not fare well when I looked closely at their history, leaders, writings, and teachings.